mullerdavid/ctf_writeups/ecsc23_prep_hw/README.md

 # ECSC preparatoion HW

-These are some hardware challeges that were created for ECSC preparation.
+These are some hardware challenges that were created for ECSC preparation.

 While using the `SWD` debug interface would make things easier, it shouldn't be used.